phalcon/tutorial/README.md

 Phalcon Tutorial
 ================

-Phalcon PHP is a web framework delivered as a C extension providing high performance and lower resource consumption.
+Phalcon is a web framework for PHP delivered as a C extension providing high performance and lower resource consumption.

 This is a very simple tutorial to understand the basis of work with Phalcon.

-Check out a explanation article: http://phalconphp.com/documentation/tutorial
+Check out a explanation article: http://docs.phalconphp.com/en/latest/reference/tutorial.html

 Get Started
 -----------